Chart Color Schemes

 South West Rocks features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 67.1% of all households, including 16.3% couples with children, 40.5% couples without children, and 9.3% single parent families.
-Non-family households account for the remaining 32.9%, with lone person households at 30.1% and group households comprising 2.9%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.3.
+Family households account for 67.1 percent of all households, including 16.3 percent couples with children, 40.5 percent couples without children, and 9.3 percent single parent families.
+Non-family households make up the remaining 32.9 percent, with lone person households at 30.1 percent and group households comprising 2.9 percent of the total.
+The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households